reynard-hu/mbbna/README.md

 ## Objfun_slide_LDA5_testing
+this file obtain the matrix type for all obtained Sm for all subjects.

+## Example
 this file provide the final test for semi-supervised applications.

-## Other files provide the necessary support for the final experiments.